internetarchive/fatcat/guide/src/entity_release.md

 - `aliases` (array of strings) for additional titles this release might be known by
 - `container_name` (string) if not matched to a container entity
-- `subtitle` (string)
 - `group-title` (string) for releases within an collection/group
 - `translation_of` (release identifier) if this release is a translation of another (usually under the same work)
-- `withdrawn_date` (string, ISO date format): if this release has been retracted (post-publication) or withdrawn (pre- or post-publication), this is the datetime of that event.
-Retractions also result in a `retraction` release under the same `work` entity.
-This is intended to migrate from "extra" to a full release entity field.
+- `superceded` (boolean) if there is another release under the same work that should be referenced/indicated instead.
+Intended as a temporary hint until proper work-based search is implemented.
+As an example use, all arxiv release versions except for the most recent get this set.

 #### `release_type` Vocabulary